Home DFS SB OD SDN DFSM THP

 In 1976, In 1976, Marvel and DC came together to make an oversized comic book entitled Superman vs the Amazing Spider-Man: The Battle of the Century.
 The story involves Superman and Spider-Man teaming up to stop a world domination plot by their arch-enemies, Lex Luthor and Doctor Octopus.

-In 1977, Ted Turner is suspended for one year by Commissioner Bowie Kuhn due to tampering charges in the free-agency signing of Gary Matthews.
+In 1977, Commissioner Bowie Kuhn suspends Ted Turner for one year due to his tampering to obtain free-agent outfielder Gary Matthews, who signed a five-year, $1.875 deal with the team in November.
 The Braves owner, an accomplished sailor, uses his free time to pursue another goal, winning this yearʹs Americaʹs Cup, which he will accomplish in September.

 In 1978, READING ABOUT JOHNNY CARSON “TIME” reports on the “TONIGHT SHOW” host and his new contract with NBC, that not only included a $1 Million a year raise in salary, but included a cut-back in his on-air chores to three nights a week 25 weeks a year (the other 13 weeks heʹd still have to spend four nights at his desk).
 Their calculation: his new deal worked out to $13,123 an hour!